mattyowl/fitScalingRelation/README.md

 As of May 2016, a version of the [Kelly (2007; ApJ, 665, 1489)](http://adsabs.harvard.edu/abs/2007ApJ...665.1489K)
 regression algorithm has been added.
 This uses the [python implementation by Joshua Meyers](https://github.com/jmeyers314/linmix), which has been adapted in this package to additionally fit for redshift evolution.
-This is not thoroughly road tested yet.
-It does give rather different results for the XCS luminosity--temperature relation compared to the results in [Hilton et al. (2012; MNRAS, 424, 2086)](http://adsabs.harvard.edu/abs/2012MNRAS.424.2086H).
+This is not thoroughly road tested yet, and certainly contains bugs at the moment.

 Although the code is very much geared up for fitting galaxy cluster scaling relations of all kinds, it can be used for any kind of regression problem with errors on both variables and intrinsic scatter.